- What We Do

-Okay, put the pitchforks down - I’m not saying that all analytics is bad and we should return to the days of throwing millions at advertising and hoping that sales numbers go up without accounting for variables or data.
+Okay, put the pitchforks down - I’m not saying that all marketing analytics is bad and we should return to the days of throwing millions at advertising and hoping that sales numbers go up without accounting for variables or data.
 I’m an analytics junkie myself, and that thought just scares the heck out of me.

 But let me regale you with a story of analytics telling a lie of omission, and how we got around it - then you might be more willing to see things my way.